dxc-technology/halstack-style-guide/components/tabs/README.md

 ## States

-As in other component, different states can be defined which each interaction.
+As in other component, different states can be defined with each interaction.
 States: __normal__, __focus__, __hover__, __pressed__, and __disabled__.

 ![Tabs basic state](images/tabs_states_basic.png)